YetiForceCompany/YetiForceDoc/docs/4-developer-guides/2-api/2-how-to-add-graphic-file.md

 ---
 title: How to add an image via Rest API
-description: This article describes how to add images via Rest API in fields that support such files in YetiForce CRM.
+description: This article describes how to add images via Rest API in fields that support such files in YetiForce.
 keywords:
   - Webservice
   - API